AdobeDocs/mobile-services.fr-FR/help/ios/rel-notes.md

 **2 août 2019 : Version 4.18.7**

-* Reprise d’une modification introduite dans la version 4.18.6, qui, dans certains environnements, provoquait un blocage sur les périphériques exécutant une version iOS antérieure à 11.0.
+* Reverted a change that was introduced in version 4.18.6 which, in some environments, caused a crash on devices that were running an iOS version older than 11.0.

-* Adobe Target : Ajout de la `requestLocationParameters` propriété dans `ADBTargetRequestObject`, qui permet l’envoi de l’ID d’impression avec les requêtes Target.
+* Adobe Target: Added the  property in , which enables the impressionId to be sent with Target requests.`requestLocationParameters``ADBTargetRequestObject`

-**18 juillet 2019 : Version 4.18.6**
+**July 18, 2019: Version 4.18.6**

 * Adobe Target : toutes les demandes comprennent désormais le client et `sessionId` dans les paramètres de requête d’URL.
 * Adobe Target : correction d’une fuite de mémoire.